phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ```

 ## Global variables
+### PS-CODE-033

-In the kernel code global variables should be always initialized in runtime.
-Global variables should be used only if
+In the kernel code global variables shall be always initialized in runtime.

+### PS-CODE-034
+Global variables should be used only if they're absolutely necessary.

+### PS-CODE-035
-they're absolutely necessary.
-Scope should be limited whenever possible by using `static`.
-If they are used, global
+The scope of global variables should be limited whenever possible by using `static`.

+### PS-CODE-036
+Global variables shall only be placed in common structures.

+### PS-CODE-037
-variables can only be placed in common structures.
-The structure should be named after the system module that implements
-it, followed by `_common`.
-Example notation is shown below.
+The structure should be named after the system module that implements it, followed by `_common`.

+#### Example:
 ```c
 static struct {
     spinlock_t spinlock;
 } pmap_common;
 ```

+### PS-CODE-038
-It is acceptable to omit module name in user space applications (i.e. not in the kernel) and name the structure
-`common`, only if static is used.
+The module name could be omitted in user space applications (i.e. not in the kernel) and name the structure `common`, only if static is used.

 ## Operators
+### PS-CODE-039

-One space character should be used after and before the following binary and ternary operators:
+One space character shall be used after and before the following binary and ternary operators:
 ```c
 =  +  -  <  >  *  /  %  |  &  ^  <=  >=  ==  !=  ?  :
 ```

+### PS-CODE-040
-No space should be used after the following unary operators:
+No space shall be used after the following unary operators:
 ```c
 &  *  +  -  ~  !
 ```

+### PS-CODE-041
-The `sizeof` and `typeof`are treated as functions and are to be used in accordance to the following notation:
+The `sizeof` and `typeof` operators shall be treated as functions and are to be used in accordance to the following notation:
 ```c
 sizeof(x)
 typeof(x)
 ```

+### PS-CODE-042
-In case of increment `++` and decrement `--` operators following rules should be applied.
-If they are postfixed, no
+If the increment `++` or decrement `--` operators are postfixed, no space shall be used before the operator.

+### PS-CODE-043
-space should be used before the operator.
-If they are prefixed, no space should be used after the operator.
+If the increment `++` or decrement `--` operators are prefixed, no space should be used after the operator.

 ## Conditional expressions

-Notation of conditional expression is presented below.
+### PS-CODE-044
+A space shall be used after a keyword of the conditional instruction.

+### PS-CODE-045
+Opening and closing braces shall be always used.

+### PS-CODE-046
+The opening brace shall be put in the same line as the keyword of the conditional instruction.

+### PS-CODE-047
+The closing brace shall be placed after the last line of the conditional instruction in a new line.

+### Example:
 ```c
 if (expr) {
     line 1